tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 “Are you sure you’re okay?”

 I was pretty sure I wasn’t.
-The woman left me with a promise to contact me when my friends were “better” but I wasn’t thinking about her words.
-I couldn’t get the image out of my head.
-The look of mania, of unbridled madness in Mina’s eyes as she prepared me to be skinned.

-There were two men standing outside the van, watching guards throw Mina, Gabe, and Charlie into the back.
+The woman left me with a promise to contact me when my friends were better.
+There were two men standing outside the van, watching guards throw Mina, Gabe, and Charlie into the back like trash.

 One of them was smoking.
 Through a drag, he slapped the doors.
 “What have we got here?”